PencilCode/jquery-turtle/README.md

   $(x).hidden()     // Shorthand for !is(":visible")
   $(x).touches(y)   // Collision tests elements (uses turtleHull if present).
   $(x).encloses(y)  // Containment collision test.
-  $(x).within(d, t) // Filters to items with centers within d of t.center().
+  $(x).within(d, t) // Filters to items with centers within d of t.pagexy().
   $(x).notwithin()  // The negation of within.
   $(x).cell(y, x)   // Selects the yth row and xth column cell in a table.
+  $(x).hatch([n,] [img]) // Creates and returns n turtles with the given img.
 </pre>

-When the speed of a turtle is nonzero, the first seven movement functions animate at that speed, and the remaining mutators also participate in the animation queue.
+When the speed of a turtle is nonzero, the first seven movement functions animate at that speed (in moves per second), and the remaining mutators also participate in the animation queue.
 The default turtle speed is a leisurely one move per second (as appropriate for the creature), but you may soon discover the desire to set speed higher.

 Setting the turtle speed to Infinity will make its movement synchronous, which makes the synchronous distance, direction, and hit-testing useful for realtime game-making.

+The turtle pen respects canvas styling: any valid strokeStyle is accepted; and also using a space-separated syntax, lineWidth, lineCap, lineJoin, miterLimit, and fillStyle can be specified, e.g., pen('red lineWidth 5 lineCap square').
+The same syntax applies for styling dot and fill (except that the default interpretation for the first value is fillStyle instead of strokeStyle).

+The fill method is used by tracing an invisible path using the pen('path') style, and then calling the fill method.
+Disconnected paths can be created using pu() and pd().

+The play method plays a sequence of notes specified using a subset of standard ABC notation.
+Capital C denotes middle C, and lowercase c is an octave higher.
+Pitches and durations can be altered with commas, apostrophes, carets, underscores, digits, and slashes as in the standard.
+Enclosing letters in square brackets represents a chord, and z represents a rest.
+The default tempo is 120, but can be changed by passing a options object as the first parameter setting tempo, e.g., { tempo: 200 }.
+Other options include volume: 0.5, type: 'sine' or 'square' or 'sawtooth' or 'triangle', and envelope: which defines an ADSR envelope e.g., { a: 0.01, d: 0.2, s: 0.1, r: 0.1 }.

-(To play music notes without stalling turtle movement, use the global function sound() instead of the turtle method play().)
+The turtle's motion will pause while it is playing notes.
+To play notes without stalling turtle movement, use the global function sound() instead of the turtle method play().

+The direct method can be used to queue logic (including synchronous tests or actions) by running a function in the animation queue.
+Unlike jquery queue(), direct arranges things so that if further animations are queued by the callback function, they are inserted (in natural recursive functional execution order) instead of being appended.

 The turnto method can turn to an absolute bearing (if called with a single numeric argument) or towards an absolute position on the